Enter the forces and angles/direction of up to 5 different forces into the calculator. The calculator will evaluate and display the resultant force.

 The following equation is used to calculate the resultant force acting on an object.

-For example, if there’s a force of 10 Newtons acting in the positive x direction and a force of 5 newtons acting in the -x direction, the results for is 10 + (-5) = 5 newtons in the positive x direction.
+For example, if there’s a force of 10 Newtons acting in the positive x-direction and a force of 5 newtons acting in the -x direction, the results for is 10 + (-5) = 5 newtons in the positive x-direction.